 Once out of PT though, many people feel lost with exercise.
 They may feel unsure what is safe and what should be avoided.
 Fear of re-injury can also play a part.

-There are current members of the Blueprint who have gone through a knee replacement and are dedicated to getting the most out of their surgery so they can get back to a leading an active life- no matter if they are one year out or 5+ years out from surgery.
+There are current members of Adventurers for life who have gone through a knee replacement and are dedicated to getting the most out of their surgery so they can get back to a leading an active life- no matter if they are one year out or 5+ years out from surgery.

 Food plays a vital part of recovery both right after surgery and with continued recovery down the road.
 What’s interesting is food is almost never discussed as a part of our traditional medical model.